AriaFallah/aria.ai/src/content/blog/i-sleep-in-a-hammock.md

 ---
 date: 2024-08-18T17:20:26.151Z
 title: I Sleep in a Hammock Every Night
+cover: ../../images/hammocks/bedroom.jpg
 description: How I ended up sleeping in a hammock every night
 slug: i-sleep-in-a-hammock-every-night
 ---

-It was August 2022 and I had just gone camping in a crowded campsite in Long Island.
-I had a tent, which was already more equipment than anyone living in an NYC apartment normally has, but I had little else besides my sleeping bag and a blanket to separate me from the hard ground.
-Sleeping in that discomfort wasn't the end of the world, but it motivated me to explore more comfortable tent alternatives that didn't require me to buy/bring more gear like sleeping pads.
+It was August 2022 and I had just spent the previous night sleeping in a crowded campground in Long Island.
+I had a tent, which was already more equipment than anyone living in an NYC apartment normally has, but I had little else besides my sleeping bag and a blanket to separate me from the hard ground overnight.
+I didn't sleep well, and my body ached.
+That discomfort wasn't the end of the world, but it planted the idea in my mind that there had to be something better.

+Sure I knew that I could buy some sort of pad to sleep on, but I wanted to do more with less.
 While researching, I stumbled on the idea of hammock camping.
 I loved the simplicity of it.
 You take a few minutes to suspend a piece of fabric between two trees and it magically supports you.
 Even though I understand how it works, it feels strange when you first sit in the hammock and the straps don't suddenly ride down the tree, sending you plummeting to the ground.

 <!--more-->